IdegbolM/mosze-2022-teszt/README.md

-A "Hibak" nevezető branchben ban a lényeg
+A "Hibak" nevezetű branchben van a lényeg